ComradDoge/DogeEU4/README.md

 - Unify Islam province requirements tweaked so it might happen for once in our lifetime
 - Blockades cause monthly devastation as they do in vanilla
 - Going over naval forcelimit costs a tad bit more
+- Buffed a few military values of cult deities
 - Metalworking bonus will reapply if you already have it and you gain provinces that don't

 [/quote]